epitools2024/EPITECH-DOCUMENTATION/docs/tools_cheatsheet/csfml.md

 - ***Initialization***

-    In this part you load in the memory all the component you want to use inside your game loop.
+    In this part you load in memory all the component you want to use inside your game loop.
     You have to initialize the variables you want to use with the right element, sprite, sound, image, text, all your asset and whatever you want to use inside the game.
     It is also here you will fix the position of your assets (for example you will set the positions of all the assets, probably decide if you want to play the main sound of your game as soon as the game start).
     It is important to do this part before the game loop.